 The second category is people who notice aches and pains creeping up.
 Usually, the pain is something they weren’t experiencing months ago and isn’t resolving on its own.

-In both cases, a Physiotherapist can play a large role in assessing and diagnosing the injury or pain.
-From there, they’ll come up with a treatment plan to help the patient work towards their goals.
+In both cases, a physiotherapist would help by assessing and diagnosing the injury or pain.
+From there, they’d come up with a treatment plan to help the patient work towards their goals.

 The first step is an initial assessment.
 “I always sit down with the client and figure out why they’re here and what they’re hoping to get out of their session,” Alex shares.

-Understanding the patient’s goals plays a big role in determining the best treatment approach.
+Understanding the patient’s goals is important because it helps him determine the best treatment approach.
 An assessment is often very movement-based to give the practitioner a better idea of your abilities.

 “Essentially, we’re trying to figure out that person’s posture, how they move, and if we can get them moving better.
-That typically involves assessing their strength, flexibility and balance based off of how they do with certain tests.”
+That typically involves assessing their strength, flexibility and balance based on how they do with certain tests.”

-Oftentimes, a part of your treatment approach will be a customized exercise program.
-This can include more gentle movements, like stretches, or more strength-based workouts.
-The assessment gives your Physiotherapist a better idea of what exercises can help you reach your goals.
+Oftentimes, your treatment approach will include a customized exercise program.
+This might involve more gentle movements, like stretches, or more strength-based moves with added resistance.

-Another part of your treatment approach can include hands-on therapy.
+Your treatment might also include hands-on therapy.
 “Depending on the practitioner, that could involve acupuncture, electroacupuncture, deep tissue massage, or even adjustments,” Alex says.

 According to Alex, acute injuries take around 12 weeks to heal.
 He’ll typically see patients once or twice a week depending on the severity of their case.
 For someone with chronic issues, on the other hand, treatment could be every 2 weeks to provide maintenance on an ongoing basis.
 The ultimate goal at the end of the day, regardless of your situation, is to get you moving better.